SCCM Documentation Script – Video Review of Automation

 Examples – SCCM Documentation Script Command Lines

-Following are sample command lines that can be used to run the SCCM Documentation tool.
+The following are sample command lines that can run the SCCM Documentation tool.
 Example – use cases or scenarios of the SCCM Documentation tool.

 ### EXAMPLE 1